-DEPARTMENTS IN FACULTY

-ART

-DRAMA

-MUSIC
+MONMOUTH COMPREHENSIVE SCHOOL PROSPECTUS 2023 -

-HEAD OF FACULTY MRS A RITTER

-HEADS OF DEPARTMENT ART - MRS K ROSSER DRAMA - MRS A PEARCE MUSIC - MRS A RITTER

-This Faculty encompasses the 3 creative subject areas of Music, Art and Drama as well as exploring wider areas of Dance and Digital Media which are part of the New Curriculum for Wales.
+DEPARTMENTS IN FACULTY ART DRAMA MUSIC HEAD OF FACULTY MRS A RITTER HEADS OF DEPARTMENT ART - MRS K ROSSER DRAMA - MRS A PEARCE MUSIC - MRS A RITTER This Faculty encompasses the 3 creative subject areas of Music, Art and Drama as well as exploring wider areas of Dance and Digital Media which are part of the New Curriculum for Wales.
 As a Faculty, we aim to deliver high quality courses within our specialist areas.
 Opportunities to be involved with activities outside the classroom are encouraged as are links between the subjects through visits, workshops, concerts and performances.

+2023

+10NMOUTH COMPREHENSIVE SCHOOL PROSPECTUS

 Art and Design Department

 HEAD OF DEPARTMENT MRS K ROSSER

 SUBJECTS OFFERED GCSE Art, Craft and Design

 A LEVEL Art, Craft and Design

 The Art Department is a large and popular Department.
 Facilities include 3 general purpose classrooms, a photography studio, a Sixth Form art studio with exhibition space and a kiln room and store.

-70 STUDENTS TOOK ART AND DESIGN GCSE.
-82% PASSED WITH GRADE A-C
+56 STUDENTS TOOK ART AND DESIGN GCSE.
+89% PASSED WITH GRADE A-C (Summer 2023 Results)

+KEY STAGE 3

 In Years 7-9, all students follow a modular course of 2 lessons a fortnight where they develop a wide variety of skills in ceramics, textiles,

+3D and design as well as painting and drawing.
+Art at GCSE is a popular option.
+Students are through painting and IN THE SIXTH FORM At Post 16, students can take A Level Art allowing them to specialise in a wide variety of Art areas including Graphics, Textiles, 3D, Fine Art and Lens Based Media.

 The Department enjoys a

 high degree of success at

-A Level with many students

 going on to study art in

+this level with many students

-further and higher education
+further and higher education.